RenatoEsposito1999/LogicalMinesweeper/README.md

 # Minesweeper with Propositional Logic

-This project is part of the Artificial Intelligence course at the Master's Degree program in Applied Computer Science (Machine Learning and Big Data) at Parthenope University of Naples.<br>
+This project is part of the Artificial Intelligence course at the Master's Degree program in Applied Computer Science (Machine Learning and Big Data) at Parthenope University of Naples.
+It is based on the code provided by Harvard University, available [here](https://cdn.cs50.net/ai/2020/x/projects/1/minesweeper.zip).
+The project has been customized to suit my use case and has been further refactored to be more object-oriented.
+The graphical interface has been minimally modified.
-This project uses the logic implementation made from the book [Artificial Intelligence: A Modern Approach](https://aima.cs.berkeley.edu/), the source code is available [here](https://github.com/aimacode/aima-python), but it is also present in the current repository. <br>
-The graphical interface was taken ready-made from [this](https://cdn.cs50.net/ai/2020/spring/projects/1/minesweeper.zip) repository, but has been minimally modified.

 ## Table of Contents
 - [Introduction](#introduction)